 In combination with the BVP Sensor you have a great tool for monitoring Heart Rate Variability (HRV).
 Respiration can influence your heart rate, when breathing in a certain way.
 When breathing, one will notice that the heart rate will go faster on inhale and slower on exhale.

 The Muscle sensor or EMG sensor can assess direct muscle tension, and can help promote awareness about asymmetry in the shoulders, or addressing chronic pain, headaches, migraines, that are aggravated by stress and increased muscle tension.
+Tension in the body can be present for a variety of reasons, and often can be traced back to a traumatic event, or prior injury, and over time can lead to chronic pain.

 During the treatment sessions, biofeedback procedures help the brain to release good chemicals that act like medication.